Cjreynol/pypaint/README.md

 # PyPaint

-An application that enables collaborative drawing over a network.
-It only supports a peer-to-peer connection between two clients.
+An application that enables collaborative drawing between two peers over a network.

 ## To Run